-No. Saturnworks loopers are true bypass loopers, meaning they take a section (loop) of signal in and out of your signal path.
+Saturnworks loopers are “true bypass loopers” or “true bypass loop switches,” meaning they take a section (loop) of signal in and out of your signal path.
 It can be confusing because both types of pedals are called ‘loopers.’
 Please inquire if you have questions about the functionality of any Saturnworks pedal.

 Why don’t your pedals have 9v battery clips?

 Batteries are expensive and toxic for the environment.
 For the price of a few batteries that might last a few days, you can buy a power supply (like the one we sell here for $14) that will power multiple pedals indefinitely.
-Also, we try to make our designs as compact as possible a 9v battery won’t physically fit into many of our pedals.
-However, if you really want to use a battery we can install a 9v clip upon request, for a small surcharge.
+Also, we try to make our designs as compact as possible, so a 9v battery won’t physically fit into many of our pedals.
+However, if you really want to use a 9v battery, we can install a 9v clip upon request, for a modest surcharge.
 Please contact us for details.